odanoburu/FreeLing-User-Manual/installation.md

     In a Debian system, the above commands must be issued as root and without `sudo`.

-### Install from `.tar.gz` source packages {#install-from-tar-gz-source-packages}
+### Install from <tt>.tar.gz</tt> source packages {#install-from-tar-gz-source-packages}

 Installation from source follows standard GNU autoconfigure installation procedures (that is, the usual `./configure && make && make install` stuff).

-Installing from source is slower and harder, but it will work in any Linux box, even if you have library versions different than those required by the `.deb` package.
+Installing from source is slower and harder, but it will work in any Linux box, even if you have library versions different than those required by the <tt>.deb</tt> package.

 1. Install development tools